openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

  experience in the course and analysis of course data.

-After a learner submits a response to a problem, the edX Learning Management System (LMS) stores the response, the score that the learner received, and the maximum score for the problem.
+After a learner submits a response to a problem, the edX Learning Management System (LMS) stores that response, the score that the learner received, and the maximum score for the problem.
 For problems with a **Maximum Attempts** setting greater than 1, the LMS updates these values each time the learner submits a new response to a problem.
-However, if an instructor changes a problem or its attributes, existing learner information for that problem is not automatically updated.
+However, if you change a problem or its attributes, existing learner information for that problem is not automatically updated.

 For example, you release a problem and specify that its answer is 3.
 After some learner have submitted responses, you notice that the answer